-SECTION B: Proposed Implementation Approach (40 points - approximately 5 pages not including Attachment 4 - Project Timeline)
+SECTION C: Proposed Implementation Approach (30 points - approximately 5 pages not including Attachment 4 - Project Timeline)

 - 1. Describe the goals and measurable objectives (see Appendix E) of your proposed project and align them with the Statement of Need outlined in A.2. - 2.
-Describe in detail how you will implement all of the Required Activities in Section I. - 3.
+Describe how you will implement the Required Activities as stated in Section I. - 3.
 In Attachment 4, provide a chart or graph depicting a realistic timeline for the entire 5 years of the project period showing dates, key activities, and responsible staff.
-These key activities must include the requirements outlined in Section I. The timeline cannot be over two pages and should be submitted in Attachment 4.]
+These key activities must include the requirements outlined in Section I. The timeline cannot be over two pages and should be submitted in Attachment 4.
 The recommendation of pages for this section does not include the timeline.

-SECTION C: Staff and Organizational Experience (25 points - approximately 2 pages)
+SECTION D: Staff and Organizational Experience (20 points - approximately 1 page)

-- Describe the experience of your organization with similar projects and/or providing services to Al/AN youth.
+- 1. Describe the experience of your organization with reducing the onset and progression of substance misuse and its related problems by supporting the development and delivery of community-based substance misuse prevention and mental health promotion services and similar projects to the population(s) of focus.
 Identify any other organization(s) that will partner in the proposed project.
 Describe their specific roles and responsibilities in this project.
-If applicable, Letters of Commitment from each partner must be included in Attachment 1 of your application. - 2.
-Provide a complete list of staff positions for the project, including the Key Personnel (Project Director) and other significant personnel.
-For each staff member describe their: - Role. - Level of Effort, and - Qualifications, including their experience providing services to AI/AN youth and familiarity with their culture(s) and language(s).
+If applicable, Letters of Commitment from each partner must be included in Attachment 1 of your application.
+If you are not partnering with any other organization(s), indicate so in your response. - 2.
+Provide a complete list of staff positions for the project, including the Key Personnel (Project Director, Data Analyst) and other significant personnel.
+For each staff member describe their: - Role. - · Level of Effort, and - Qualifications, including their experience providing services to the population(s) of focus and familiarity with their culture(s) and language(s).

-SECTION D: Data Collection and Performance Measurement (15 points - approximately 1 page)
+SECTION E: Data Collection and Performance Measurement (15 points - approximately 1 page)

-Provide specific information about how you will collect the required data for this program and how such data will be utilized to manage, monitor, and enhance the program (See Appendix F).
+1. Provide specific information about your how you will collect the required data for this program and how such data will be utilized to manage, monitor, and enhance the program (See Appendix F).
 Describe your quality improvement efforts and explain how you will use the data to address your identified behavioral health disparity(ies) and close the gap(s).